pochoarus/NuPropEarth/README.md

 cd NuPropEarth
 ```

-3. Define the envioroment in which you will work in source.sh (for instance GENIE,NUEARTHPROP,etc.)
+3. Define the envioroment in which you will work in source.sh (for instance GENIE,PYHTIA6,LHAPDF6,etc.)

 4. Source the enviroment